-C. Hunter Consulting Company Workers' Compensation Group Rating Plan
+D. Workers' Compensation Group Rating Program

-The District participates in the Hunter Consulting Company Workers' Compensation Group Rating Plan (the Plan), an insurance purchasing pool.
-The intent of the Plan is to achieve the benefit of a reduced premium for the District by virtue of its grouping and representation with other participants in the Plan.
-The workers' compensation experience of the participants is calculated as one experience and a common premium rate is applied to all participants in the Plan.
-Each participant pays its workers' compensation premium to the State based on the rate for the Plan rather than its individual rate.
-Total savings are then calculated and each participant's individual performance is compared to the overall savings percentage of the Plan.

-Participation in the Plan is limited to participants that can meet the Plan's selection criteria.
-The firm of the Hunter Consulting Company provides administrative, cost control and actuarial services to the Plan.
+For fiscal year 2021, the District participated in the Ohio Association of School Business Officials (OASBO) Workers' Compensation Group Rating Program (GRP), an insurance purchasing pool.
+The intent of the GRP is to achieve the benefit of a reduced premium for the District by virtue of its grouping and representation with other participants in the GRP.
+The workers' compensation experience of the participating school districts is tiered into groups based upon past workers' compensation experience.
+Within each tiered group, a common premium rate is applied to all school districts within that group.
+Each participant pays its workers' compensation premium to the State based on the rate for the GRP rather than its individual rate.
+Participation in the GRP is limited to school districts that can meet the GRP's selection criteria.
+The firm of CompManagement, Inc. provides administrative, cost control and actuarial services to the GRP.